RonaldLePape/DEVOPS_DSTI_Project/UserApi/app/README.md

 ## Testing

-From the root directory of the project, run:
+From the root directory of the project:

 ```
 npm test